unxed/ap/ap.md

      (in indentation-based languages such as Python) or a similar construct in other programming languages to guarantee syntactic correctness.

+   - **Unique anchor**:
+     During patch generation, the AI ​​must ensure that the selected anchor appears only once in the source file, or choose a different anchor.

 ### 3.4.
 Error Handling

    The Patcher MUST provide clear, human-readable error messages for